 The clinics will match you up with an egg or sperm donor.
-Very little information is available about the donor except some details of physical characteristics.
-Sometimes, a match may take longer if there are specific characteristics to fulfil.
+Very little information is available about the donor except for some details of physical characteristics.
+Sometimes, a match may take longer if there are specific characteristics to fulfill.

 Embryo Donation Spain